A unifying Perron-Frobenius theorem for nonnegative tensors via multi-homogeneous maps

 where $\psi_p(\bx)=\frac{1}{p}\grad \norm{\bx}_p^{p}=(|x_1|^{p-2}x_1,\dots,|x_N|^{p-2}x_N)$ and, for $i=1,2,3$, the mapping $\T_i(\bx,\by,\bz)$ is the gradient of $\bx_i \mapsto f_T(\bx_1,\bx_2,\bx_3)$.

-It is well known that the singular values of a matrix always admit a variational characterization, whereas the same holds true for eigenvalues only if the matrix is symmetric.
+It is well known that the singular values of a matrix always admit a variational characterization, whereas the same holds for eigenvalues only if the matrix is symmetric.
 A similar situation occurs for tensors, where suitable symmetry assumptions on $T$ are required in order to relate the critical points of the Rayleigh quotients in \eqref{defRR} with the solutions of the spectral equations in \eqref{eqsys}: If $T$ is super symmetric, i.e.\ the entries of $T$ are invariant under any permutation of its indices, then $\grad f_T(\bx,\bx,\bx)=3\T_1(\bx,\bx,\bx)$ and so the correspondence between the critical points of $\Phi^1$ and the solutions to $\T_1(\bx,\bx,\bx)=\lambda \psi_p(\bx)$ is clear.
-If $T$ is partially symmetric with respect to its second and third indices, i.e. $T_{i,j,k}=T_{i,k,j}$ for every $i,j,k\in[N]=\{1,\ldots,N\}$, then $\grad_{\bx} f_T(\bx,\by,\by)=\T_1(\bx,\by,\by)$ and $\grad_{\by} f_T(\bx,\by,\by)=2\T_2(\bx,\by,\by)$ and, again, it can be verified that the critical points of $\Phi^2$ coincide with the solutions to the second system in \eqref{eqsys}.
+If $T$ is partially symmetric with respect to its second and third indices, i.e. $T_{i,j,k}=T_{i,k,j}$ for every $i,j,k\in[N]=\{1,\ldots,N\}$, then $\grad_{\bx} f_T(\bx,\by,\by)=\T_1(\bx,\by,\by)$ and $\grad_{\by} f_T(\bx,\by,\by)=2\T_2(\bx,\by,\by)$ and, again, it is not difficult to observe that the critical points of $\Phi^2$ coincide with the solutions to the second system in \eqref{eqsys}.
 Finally, the third system in \eqref{eqsys} always characterizes the critical points of $\Phi^3$ as $\grad f_T = (\T_1,\T_2,\T_3)$.
 This latter case is the analogue of the singular value problem for matrices.
-In the case where $T$ does not have such symmetries, then it can be shown that the critical points of $\Phi^1$ and $\Phi^2$ are solutions to spectral systems analogous to those in \eqref{eqsys} but where the mapping $\T_i$ is the gradient of $\bx_i \mapsto f_{S}(\bx_1,\bx_2,\bx_3)$ and $S\in\R^{N\times N \times N}$ is a symmetrized version of $T$ whose construction depends on the considered problem.
-Note that this phenomenon is, again, aligned with the matrix case.
-In fact, the quadratic form associated to a matrix $M$ always coincides with the form associated with the symmetric matrix $(M^\top+M)/2$.
-We discuss this property in detail in Section \ref{tnormsec}.